jiangdada1221/TCR2vec/README.md

 # TCR2vec
 TCR2vec is a python software designed for embedding TCR sequences into numerical vectors.
 It is a transformer-based model that pretrained with __MLM__ and __SPM__ (similarity preservation modeling).
-After the multi-task pretraining stage, TCRvec is able to transform amino acid sequences of TCRs into a similarity preserved embedding space with contextual understanding of the language of TCRs.
+After the multi-task pretraining stage, TCR2vec is able to transform amino acid sequences of TCRs into a similarity preserved embedding space with contextual understanding of the language of TCRs.
 Similar TCRs in sequence space have smaller Euclidean distances in vector space while divergent TCRs have larger Euclidean distances.
 The workflow of the pretraining process is shown below. <br />

 <img src="https://github.com/jiangdada1221/TCR2vec_train/blob/main/figures/workflow.jpg" width="800"> <br />